skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

 ## 2. Create an R Markdown solution file

-You create an interactive problem set is to write a solution file in R markdown format.
+You create an interactive problem set by writing a solution file in R markdown format.
 In addition to the exercise description and a sample solution, the solution can contain manually adapted test, hints, or other commands like giving awards for a correct solution.
 Where no manual hints or tests are specified, RTutor will automatically generate tests and hints.

-Here is the code from the example solution file "Example_sol.Rmd" that you find in the problemsets directory of the RTutor library.
+Here is the code from the example solution file "Example_sol.Rmd" that you find in the problem sets directory of the RTutor library.
 We will explain its structure in detail in the chapter on solution files.

 ```
     # Problemset Example